 That’s why building relationships with consumers through content is so important.
 More than ever, fashion brands need to establish always-on distribution channels to meet their audience where they are in every part of the buyer journey – and that is increasingly in the mobile and digital spaces.

 However, the brands that will succeed will be those that learn how to be more strategic with their time and resources to rise above the noise.

-Here are the latest trends among fashion brands that are leveraging content marketing to build brand awareness, influence purchasing decisions, retain loyal customers, and ultimately, add to their bottom line.
+Here are the most impactful ways fashion brands are leveraging content marketing to build brand awareness, influence purchasing decisions, retain loyal customers, and, ultimately, add to their bottom lines.

 On Instagram and its website, ASOS asks users to share photos of themselves dressed in ASOS products, tagged with #AsSeenOnMe.
 ASOS curators will then repost images on Instagram and the #AsSeenOnMe landing page with information so users can shop the looks.
 Featuring UGC photos is an all-around win: ASOS can promote its brand through valuable, authentic content (and convert some users to customers), featured customers get time in the spotlight, and other fans can glean inspiration from those UGC photos.

 Improved Customer Service via Mobile, Digital, and Social

 Get this: 54 percent of consumers stopped doing business with a company due to bad service, according to a 2017 Aspect Software study.